pachterlab/biophysics/docs/source/contributions_modeling.rst

 Model Definition (+ noise)
 =====

+.. |ico1| image:: figures/transient_CME.png
+  :width: 150
+  :alt: Elephant-shaped embeddings

+.. dropdown:: `Transient and delay chemical master equations <https://doi.org/10.1101/2022.10.17.512599>`_ - G. Gorin, S. Yoshida, L. Pachter

+            Explores the transient and delay aspects of chemical master equations, contributing to the understanding of dynamic biochemical systems. |ico1| Explores the transient and delay aspects of chemical master equations, contributing to the understanding of dynamic biochemical systems.

 * `Transient and delay chemical master equations <https://doi.org/10.1101/2022.10.17.512599>`_ - G. Gorin, S. Yoshida, L. Pachter

 Explores the transient and delay aspects of chemical master equations, contributing to the understanding of dynamic biochemical systems.